bennett-daniel/bennett-daniel.github.io/index.md

 I'm a cognitive and affective scientist.
 I study mood, learning, and decision making, with a particular interest in how these processes go awry in psychiatric conditions like major depression and bipolar disorder.

-I'm currently a Research Fellow in the Department of Psychiatry at Monash University.
+I'm currently a Lecturer in the [School of Psychological Sciences](https://www.monash.edu/medicine/psych/home) at Monash University.
 Previously I was a postdoctoral researcher with [Yael Niv](https://nivlab.princeton.edu/) at Princeton University, and before that I completed a PhD at the University of Melbourne.
-In February 2022 I will be joining the faculty of the [Monash School of Psychological Sciences](https://www.monash.edu/medicine/psych/home) as a Lecturer.

 See the links in the sidebar for more information.